maltfield/rtd-github-pages/docs/configuration.rst

 Notes:

 The actual upper limit is determined by your host system's architecture and operating system, the guest operating system, and the amount of physical memory and available paging space.
 The total of mainsize and xpndsize on host systems with a 32-bit architecture will be limited to less than 4G; host systems with a 64-bit architecture will be limited to less than 16E.
-Caution: using minimum storage sizes, storage sizes less than 64K or a size that is not a multiple of 64K for S/370, or a size less than 1M or is not a multiple of 1M for z/Arch is not recommended as it could generate error conditions which are not covered by the Principles of Operations.
+.. caution:: Using minimum storage sizes, storage sizes less than 64K or a size that is not a multiple of 64K for S/370, or a size less than 1M or is not a multiple of 1M for z/Arch is not recommended as it could generate error conditions which are not covered by the Principles of Operations.
 Use of storage sizes greater than supported by the guest operating system may generate incorrect results or error conditions within the guest operating system.